mmgen/mmgen-wallet/README.md

 ### Vanitygen note:
 > When available, the 'keyconv' utility from the vanitygen package is
-> used to generate addresses as it's much faster than the python ecdsa
+> used to generate addresses as it's much faster than the Python ecdsa
 > library.

 ### Test suite: